Google Grant Application: A Nonprofit’s Guide to Applying

 Getting denied from the program can set your timeline back.
 You’ll have to work with Google to determine why you don’t meet the Google Ad Grant requirements and resolve any issues.
 Instead, make sure you get approved the first time by turning to expert Google Grants management.

-Choose a Google Grants advisor that fully understands the nuances of how to apply for Google Grants and how to get your organization approved in no time.
-Not to mention, outsourcing the work will allow you to reinvest time into your mission.
+Choose a Google Grants advisor who fully understands the nuances of how to apply for Google Grants and get your organization approved.
+We recommend working with a Google Partner, like Getting Attention.
+Agencies with this title have undergone a certification process and demonstrated a sufficient understanding of the Google Ads platform.
+Not to mention, outsourcing the work to a trusted professional will allow you to reinvest time into your mission.

-Here’s what you can gain from hiring a third-party expert to handle your Google Grant application and ongoing management:
+Here’s what you can gain from hiring a third-party expert like Getting Attention to handle your Google Grant application and ongoing management:

 Hire a professional to complete your Google Grant application in no time.

-From filling out your Google Grant application to keeping your account in compliance, Getting Attention will complete everything you need to get started and make the most of the program.
+From filling out your Google Grant application to keeping your account compliant, Getting Attention will complete everything you need to get started and make the most of the program.
 They’ll act as an extension of your team, working with you to understand your broader digital marketing goals and fold Google Grants into achieving those objectives.
+Working with a Google Partner, in particular, will give you a direct line to the program’s coordinators since your Google Grants manager will be the first to hear about any program updates.

 If this sounds like an offer you can’t refuse, reach out to their team to get started.
 Plus, they’re open to chatting about their expertise in areas other than what’s listed on their website.